 13 Does double jeopardy, or a similar concept, apply to prevent a corporation from facing criminal exposure in your country after it resolves charges on the same core set of facts in another?
 Is there anything analogous in your jurisdiction to the ‘anti-piling on’ policy as exists in the United States (the Policy on Coordination of Corporate Resolution Penalties) to prevent multiple authorities seeking to penalise companies for the same conduct?

-The existence of the principle of double jeopardy means that a corporation cannot be prosecuted a second time in the UK for the same or similar offences on the same facts following a legitimate acquittal or conviction, or other appropriate disposal, such as a DPA, by a UK court.
-European law extends double jeopardy principles in cross-border cases within the EU.
+The existence of the principle of double jeopardy means that a corporation cannot be prosecuted a second time in the United Kingdom for the same or similar offences on the same facts following a legitimate acquittal or conviction, or other appropriate disposal, such as a deferred prosecution agreement (DPA), by a UK court.

 However, the protections for corporates worldwide in relation to double jeopardy principles are more varied and likely to be an area of discussion with law enforcement authorities when a corporate is involved in cross-border investigations in multiple jurisdictions.
-If the predicate offending has been disposed of in one jurisdiction, double jeopardy will not preclude UK authorities from prosecuting ancillary or incidental offences, such as record-keeping or money laundering offences that occurred in the UK.
-Nevertheless, there is scope to engage with international regulators with close ties to UK enforcement agencies or mutual legal assistance arrangements with the UK (or both) to ensure that, in practice, one agency takes primary responsibility for the investigation and enforcement, to avoid any undue prejudice when a case spans multiple jurisdictions.
-Notwithstanding this, frequently corporates will be expected to respond to enquiries simultaneously from agencies inside and outside the UK, and there are no general, formal rights on the part of a company to seek to stay a UK investigation pending the outcome of a foreign investigation or set of criminal proceedings that may have commenced prior to the UK law enforcement agencies becoming involved.
+If the predicate offending has been disposed of in one jurisdiction, double jeopardy will not preclude UK authorities from prosecuting ancillary or incidental offences, such as record-keeping or money laundering offences that occurred in the United Kingdom.
+Nevertheless, there is scope to engage with international law enforcement agencies with close ties to UK enforcement agencies or mutual legal assistance arrangements with the United Kingdom (or both) to ensure that, in practice, one agency takes primary responsibility for the investigation and enforcement, to avoid any undue prejudice when a case spans multiple jurisdictions.
+Notwithstanding this, frequently corporates will be expected to respond to enquiries simultaneously from agencies inside and outside the United Kingdom, and there are no general, formal rights on the part of a company to seek to stay a UK investigation pending the outcome of a foreign investigation or set of criminal proceedings that may have commenced prior to the UK law enforcement agencies becoming involved.

 There is no UK policy analogous to the ‘anti-piling on’ policy that exists in the United States.
-However, in situations of concurrent jurisdiction, there are memorandums of understanding between the various law enforcement and regulatory authorities in the UK.
+However, in situations of concurrent jurisdiction, there are memoranda of understanding between the various law enforcement and regulatory authorities in the United Kingdom.
 These provide a framework for co-operation between organisations that have (or may have) jurisdiction to prosecute an offence and for determining ‘primacy’ to investigate and prosecute offences.

 14 Are ‘global’ settlements common in your country?
 What are the practical considerations?

 Global settlements are becoming increasingly common.
-In November 2015, a DPA was agreed between the SFO and Standard Bank PLC that was coordinated with the settlement between Standard Bank and the US SEC.
+In November 2015, a DPA was agreed between the SFO and Standard Bank PLC, which was coordinated with the settlement between Standard Bank and the US Securities and Exchange Commission.

-In January 2020, as previously referenced, the SFO entered into a record-breaking DPA with the global aerospace company Airbus SE.
+In January 2020, the SFO entered into a record-breaking DPA with the global aerospace company Airbus SE.
 This is the world’s largest global resolution for bribery to date.